How Much Does an Executor Get Paid in Florida?

 Yes.
 Executors in Florida can waive their fee entirely or accept a reduced amount.
 Family members serving as executor often waive compensation, particularly when they are also beneficiaries of the estate.
 Waiving the fee reduces the overall cost of probate and increases the amount available for distribution to beneficiaries.

 Executor fees and attorney fees are separate costs in Florida probate.
 Attorney fees are based on a presumed-reasonable statutory schedule.Fla.
-Stat. § 733.6171Verified May 30, 2026 Executor compensation is calculated separately from attorney fees.
+Stat. § 733.6171Verified Jul 15, 2026 Executor compensation is calculated separately from attorney fees.
 Both fees are paid from the estate before distribution to beneficiaries.
+To estimate the attorney fee, use the Florida probate attorney fee calculator.

 In-depth guides covering Florida probate laws, trust requirements, and estate planning strategies.